Lou1s-Lau/louislau.github.io/index.md

 ## About Me

 I am a senior student in Computer Science at the University of Minnesota, Twin Cities (graduating Dec 2025).
 Since Feb.
 2025 I have worked with Prof. Yanjun Li and Prof. Seabra Gustavo at the University of Florida, co-developing gScreening—an automated, reproducible pipeline and tooling for large-scale experiments on HPC clusters.
-I will start my Ph.D. in Computer Science at University of Illinois Chicago in Spring 2026 ([Advisor: Hao Chen]).
+I will start my Ph.D. in Computer Science at University of Illinois Chicago in Spring 2026 ([Advisor: Prof. Hao Chen]).

 ## Research Interests